eldobeldo/R_code/README.txt

-#Create a normal distribution histogram of a vector
+#Create a normal distribution histogram of a vector; "Distribution of error" == TRUE or FALSE

 minorpopulation.csv ==